Leandros/ferrunix/book/src/reference-guide/derive-macro.md

 - `singleton [= "<TYPE-SIGNATURE>"]`
     - The object is provided as a singleton registered with `<TYPE-SIGNATURE>` as key.
 If the signature is omitted, the concrete type is used as a key.
+- `ctor = <IDENTIFIER>`
+    - The object isn't constructed using member-wise construction, but it's constructed using a custom constructor (e.g., `new`).
+The constructor will be passed the members in order of declaration as parameters.
 - `no_registration`
     - The type isn't registered automatically and the generated `Self::register(&ferrunix::Registry)` function needs to be called